-All in all this is about what we expected when it came to a board and if it were around $700 we’d seriously consider adding it to our quiver.
+All in all, this is about what we expected when it came to a board and if it were around $700 we’d seriously consider adding it to our quiver.
 At $1,200 it’s out of our range.
 So drool away and seriously question trying to afford this.
-That is what any one does who rides this board.
+That is what anyone does who ride this board.

 If you can't buy through the links above, you can support the site with: